surya2/IMU_Parser_Assessment/README.md

 Description: Write a C++ program to execute the parsing function every 80ms and broadcast the packets once parsed.
 The program must be able to operate in a multi-thread environment with multiple processes running.\
 Solution:
 - My interpretation of this is that every 80ms, packets are both read and broadcasted.
 - Thus I had a while loop in the `main` method of *Imu_Parser/src/imu_parser.cpp* which runs forever and inside of it, calls `processIMU_Frames`.
-After this, it calles the function `std::this_thread::sleep_for(std::chrono::milliseconds(80))`.
+After this, it calls the function `std::this_thread::sleep_for(std::chrono::milliseconds(80))`.
 This function essentially creates a "dead" thread which sleeps/doesn't do anything for 80ms, allowing other processes to claim the core that the process was originally executing on.
-This way, other processes can take the time to run before the *imu_parser process processes a frame and broadcasts the parsed fields.
+This way, other processes can take the time to run before the *imu_parser process processes a frame and broadcasts the parsed fields again.
 - The broadcast fields from the parsed packets, I used sockets.
 I took some of the code from my robotics project; in short, it sets a broadcast address to '127.255.255.255' which means all devices/processes with the private IP address starting with *127* will receive the packet.
-The socket also sends to the broadcast porty *8888* meaning processes on the localhost network can receive the data by listening to port *8888*.
+The socket also sends to the broadcast port *8888* meaning processes on the localhost network can receive the data by listening to port *8888*.

 ### Take 4
 Description: Write a Python program to drive the IMU parser by sending some dummy packets, listening to the broadcasted message, and verifying whether the IMU Parser parsed the sent packet correctly.\